wp-plugins/appvitrine-bring-the-power-of-mobile-apps-into-your-blog/readme.txt

-=== AppVitrine - Bring the power of mobile app discovery into your blog ===
+=== AppVitrine - Generate incremental revenue by bringing the power of mobile app discovery into your blog ===
 Contributors: Lookitap
 Tags: app, mobile app, iphone, iphone app, ipad, ipad app, android, android app, windows, windows phone app, blackberry, blackberry app, related, content related, app recommendation, app discovery , related app, ad, advertising, revenue, ads, advertisement, embed, embed apps, shortcode, blog monetize, blog monetization, make money, apple affiliate
 Requires at least: 3.6

 Compatible up to: 4.2.2
-Stable tag: 2.2
+Stable tag: 2.3
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 Easily and automatically embed apps related to your content or subjects you like into your blog posts.
-Earn affiliate revenue from Apple.

-This smart plugin allows you to easily and automatically place the best apps related to your content or subjects you like into your blog posts.
-You can choose from variety of formats such as a list of apps in a slider or a simple link which only shows apps when a user clicks on the link.
-You can earn affiliate revenue by Apple.
+Generate direct revenue from Quantaad sponsored apps.
+You could also earn affiliate revenue from Apple's Affiliate Program.

+All app links are SEO optimized with “nofollow” tag.
+Our unique designs optimize the time users spend on your blog.

-Smartphone and tablets are becoming the main platform for reading blogs and you can observe this from your analytics.
-Be among the first bloggers that your blog not only contains great content but also is a hub for discovering great apps.
-Help your readers to find apps which they like and enrich their smartphone functionality.
+Give a gift to your users and attarct them more to your blog by helping them find apps which they like and enrich their smartphone functionality.
 AppVitrine automatically detects the device your readers use and only shows apps related to the reader's device whether it is an iPhone, iPad, Android, Windows or BlackBerry phone.

 <strong>Features</strong>:

-* Very easy to use
+* Very easy to install
+* Generate incremental revenue via Quantaad sponsored apps
+* Generate affiliate revenue via Apple affiliate program
+* Increase your user engagement by introducing the best related apps in your blog
+* New revenue stearm without any channel conflict with your current revenue streams.
 * Automatically introduce the best apps related to your blog without any additional effort
-* Automatically update the search to find new related apps to your blog post
 * Automatically detect your reader's device and suggest apps based on in-use device
 * Cover all major platforms including - Apple's App Store, Google's Android Market, Microsoft's Windows Store and BlackBerry World
 * Place once, benefit forever! - you do not need to configure the AppVitrine each time you edit your post
-* AppVitrine platform can be placed anywhere in your blog post
 * Choose a design which suits your blog
-* Benefit commission from Apple App Store affiliate program

-<strong>Premium features:(Premium version will be released soon)</strong>

-* AppVitrine monetizes your blog
-* Manage the app list - you can customize the recommended app list by adding or removing apps to the suggested list
-* Natively promote an app on your blog
-* Enables you to place advertisements among the recommended apps
-* AppVitrine can easily integrate with any advertising you use in your blog
-* You can check the number of app views in AppVitrine plugin
-* You can check the number of clicks on the AppVitrine plugin
+* You can use Quantaad Analytics to track the number of views, clicks and the revenue you generate via AppVitrine
-* You can track the performance of AppVitrine slider

 == Installation ==
 Installing AppVitrine Plugin from your WordPress admin panel: